 5 reasons to relocate to Saudi Arabia

-Saudi Arabia has many advantages for potential expats considering a career move.
+Saudi Arabia has many advantages for potential expats considering a relocation.
 The new drive to diversify the Saudi economy and take the focus away from oil has created many new opportunities for expats.
 Besides the career benefits of working abroad, the country is well known for the friendliness and welcoming nature of its people.
-With year-round sunshine, Saudi Arabia is as diverse in its landscapes as it is in its culture and traditions; from desert fortresses and mountain ranges, to magnificent fish and coral reefs.
-The cost of living is relatively low and it is not unusual for expats to hire drivers and gardeners – and with new shopping malls opening on a regular basis, the country offers a very modern retail experience.
+With year-round sunshine, Saudi Arabia is as diverse in its landscapes as it is in its culture and traditions; from desert fortresses and mountain ranges to magnificent fish and coral reefs.
+The cost of living is relatively low and it is not unusual for expats to hire drivers and gardeners – and with new shopping malls opening on a regular basis, the country offers a very modern retail experience, emphasising the many reasons people relocate to Saudi Arabia.

-The Kingdom’s tax system is attractive to expats from across the world.
+The Kingdom’s tax system is attractive to expats from across the world adding to the many reasons tax professionals relocate here.
 Saudi citizens pay no income tax at all, whilst expats pay a very low fee in exchange for services.
-Although a new tax law has been announced (2018) which asks expats to pay €23.80 per month or 100 Saudi Riyal (SAR) , total taxes are effectively negligible.
-Expats in Saudi certainly pay much less tax compared to their own countries; in many countries you can expect to pay taxes worth up to 40-50%.
+Although a new tax law has been announced (2018) which asks expats to pay €23.80 per month or 100 Saudi Riyal (SAR), total taxes are effectively negligible.
+Expats in Saudi certainly pay much less tax compared to their own countries; in many countries, you can expect to pay taxes worth up to 40-50%.
 This also makes savings easier, which together with indemnities, means many expats return home with a nice lump sum.
 Another factor is the annual bonus.
 While other countries give a small percentage of the monthly salary as the annual bonus to the employees (some even don’t do that), in Saudi Arabia, even expats get a bonus equivalent to two-three months of their salary.
 Bank workers can get several months’ salary as a bonus when the fiscal year ends, whilst top performers can get a ‘double bonus’ as a token of appreciation and encouragement.
 Nurses and other health professionals get an annual bonus of a month’s salary.

 As with many countries in the Middle East, Saudi Arabia has been considered a hardship destination.
 While this is no longer the case in countries like the UAE, there is still some leverage for expats moving to Saudi Arabia to negotiate this into their contracts.
 High earning potential must be weighed against lifestyle, cultural barriers and opportunities for one’s spouse and children.
 This is another significant reason for others from different parts of the world to move to Saudi Arabia.
 Companies are expected by law to offer expat employees free tickets to and from Saudi Arabia every year.
 The expat employees who have completed one year of service in Saudi and are renewing their contracts for at least 12 months are designated to get the annual round ticket from the employers.